natecollins/cfgbackup/README.md

 Basic Usage
 ------------------------
-There are two basic types of backup jobs `cfgbackup` can do: sync and rotation
+There are two basic types of backup jobs `cfgbackup` can do: `rotation` and `sync`
+ - `rotation` jobs create a series of backups rotations in subdirs of the target dir
  - `sync` jobs syncronize a directory from one location to another
- - `rotation` jobs create a series of backups rotations in subdirs of the target dir

 Each backup job has it's own config file.
-Provided is an example one called `example.conf`;
+Provided is an sample config called `example.conf`;
-copy this file to your own file name in a logical location (suggested `/etc/cfgbackup/`).
+recommended is that you copy this file to use as a template, modifying it as you like.
+The file can reside anywhere, but suggested location for your config files in production is `/etc/cfgbackup/`.

-In this file, you will need to specify a few required options.
+In this file, you will need to specify a few required config options.
 `BACKUP_TYPE` which can be either `rotation` or `sync`
 `SOURCE_DIR` which is the directory to be backed up (can be remote over SSH)
 `TARGET_DIR` is where the backup(s) should go; must be a local directory
 `MAX_ROTATIONS` how many rotation subdirs to create (`rotation` jobs only)

 An example config file, let's call it `alpha.conf`, might be something like this:
 ```
 BACKUP_TYPE=rotation
 SOURCE_DIR=/var/data/